 I would love to hear your stories about how Downton impacted you.
 Use the comments section below to tell your story.

 They were all happy enough

 I loved the Dowager’s observation at Edith’s wedding about the English and happy endings..something to do with the weather.
-We do leave most of favorite characters on a positive note:
+We do leave most of favourite characters on a positive note: